 The Oxygen sensor measures the amount of oxygen in the exhaust stream.
 It contains a ceramic element that is coated with a layer of platinum and zirconia.
 The element acts as a chemical catalyst, reacting with the oxygen in the exhaust stream to create a voltage signal.

-How do You Test If an O2 Sensor is Bad?
+How can You Tell if Your O2 Sensor is Damaged?

-A bad O2 sensor can cause various issues with a vehicle’s performance and emissions.
+A bad Oxygen sensor can cause various issues with a vehicle’s performance and emissions.
 Here are some common symptoms of a bad O2 sensor:

-- Check engine light: A faulty O2 sensor can trigger the check engine light to come on.
+- Check engine light: A faulty Oxygen sensor can trigger the check engine light to come on.
 The ECM will detect an issue with the sensor and store a diagnostic trouble code (DTC).

 - Poor fuel economy: A bad Oxygen sensor can cause the engine to run rich or lean, resulting in poor fuel economy.